Davos executives see data theft as too costly, too hard to beat

 That eventuality is viewed by the WEF as a distant risk but there is no doubt that confidence is eroding following episodes like Target, which resulted in the theft which included about 40 million credit card and debit card records.

-“Trust in the Internet is declining as a result of data misuse, hacking and privacy intrusion,” said Axel Lehmann, Chief Risk Officer at Zurich Insurance Group.
+“Trust in the Internet is declining as a result of data misuse, hacking and privacy intrusion,” said Axel Lehmann, Chief Risk Officer at Zurich Insurance Group ZURN.VX.

 The Target data breach, a major talking point in the Swiss Alps, triggered a flurry of customer inquiries, reputation.com CEO Michael Fertik, a U.S. digital pioneer who helps 1.6 million customers to protect their digital identities.